 Just Be Aware

-Samoa was driving on the Right hand side of the road.
-On September 2009 we changed over to drive on the left side of the road.
-Therefore the majority of the cars are Left hand drive vehicles with less Right hand drive vehicles in the country so far.
+Samoa was driving on the right hand side of the road until September 2009.
+The Samoan Government decided to change it to the left hand side due to many vehicles being imported from New Zealand and Australia.
+There are still left hand drive vehicles in the country, however slowly being shifted out with right hand drive vehicles.
 Due to this you will often find people driving slow as they cannot see the road ahead.
 Be patient, remember you are on holiday and in no rush.

 Ferry Travel to Savaii

 We highly recommend advanced bookings for ferry travel to the big Island of Savaii if you are taking a rental car with you.
 It's the only way the local people use to get to and from the big island and as such it's very full.
 Confirm with us your travel itinerary and we can make advanced booking on your behalf.

 Samoa is 13 hours ahead of GMT, same day as New Zealand and Australia.

 Traveling around Samoa

 When Traveling around Samoa please be aware that it is common courtesy to ask permission from the village people before going for a swim or taking photos unless it is an existing tourist location.
 It is also common courtesy not to walk in front of people sitting down but should you have no other option say excuse me as you walk past with a slight bow forward.
 Samoan is the preferred spoken language however English is understood and spoken by the majority when spoken to in English.
 Standard dress code is casual and beach wear is acceptable on the beaches and pool side, but not in town.
 Nudity is not an acceptable practice.
 Samoans are church going people and value their Sundays as a day of rest so if you should be driving around on a Sunday please respect the locals rest day and visit only the beach resorts and local swimming areas.